status-im/handbook.status.im/src/settling-in/onboarding-buddy.md

    * Encourage them to ask questions if unsure about any aspects of their role.
    * When possible, arrange to meet up for coworking in the area, or introduce them to any other Status team members in their area.
    * Flag to People Ops topics or situations that seem confusing for new hires, so we can tackle them better and faster!
+   * Be a general all-round Status legend and share your love and passion for the project.

 **Guidelines for approaching the first meeting**

-If you haven't done this role before, it can seem daunting; this is matched by the new starter feeling a bit overwhelmed, possibly by a new position and new environment.
+If you haven't been a buddy before, don't panic or feel overwhelmed as the new joiner may have similar feelings.
+Remember every bit of knowledge and advice is valuable to the success of the new starter!

-On the new contributor's first day with Status, People Ops will chat to get them set up and introduce them to high-level information about working at Status.
-So you won't be expected to give them details from scratch or contact them immediately on their first day.
+On the new contributor's first few days with Status, People Ops will arrange an onboarding call to get them set up and introduce them to high-level information about working at Status.
+You are not expected to give them details from scratch or contact them immediately on their first day.

 The following checklist will help establish your relationship and decide how you will use the time spent together moving forward.
 It includes some suggestions for you to cover throughout your chats:

-- [ ] Schedule a weekly chat every week during their first 4-6 weeks.
+- [ ] Establish frequency / duration of calls over a suggested 4-6 weeks.
 - [ ] Outline your role, experience at Status, what you're working on, and how that ties in with the organization.
 - [ ] Explain to them what the buddy program is, and your role as their buddy, and the type of topics you'll be covering in the weekly chats.
-- [ ] Walk through the Status app and send each other messages and ETH/SNT.
+- [ ] Walk through the Status app, how to contact people, and send each other messages and ETH/SNT.
 - [ ] Find out about their professional background and experience, and what they will be working on/they're excited about contributing.
 - [ ] Ask about their experience/comfort level with remote work, decentralized autonomous organizations, open-source, and community-based working.
 - [ ] Talk about Status's mission and objectives -- the State of Us, decentralization, the Principles, etc.